jupyter-book/thebe/docs/howto/initialize_cells.rst

 the ``click()`` method, the code in that cell will be run (and outputs will show) once the Thebe kernel is ready.

-Here's a code sample that selects all cells with a tag called ``thebelab-init`` and simulates a click on the button.
+Here's a code sample that selects all cells with a tag called ``thebe-init`` and simulates a click on the button.

 .. code-block:: javascript